 6. VOTING AND ELECTIONS: Elections will be held for Officers, At-Large members of the Steering Committee, Delegates to national, regional, or state conventions, and any other office created by the Membership.
 Any and all members in good standing are eligible to vote, nominate candidates, or hold office.

-The Steering Committee shall ensure that all members are notified at least two weeks in advance of any election and shall take all measures to ensure the greatest participation of membership.
+The Steering Committee shall take all measures to ensure the greatest participation of membership.

 Elections shall be held by secret ballot.

 Elections will be supervised by an Election Committee consisting of the Treasurer, Secretary, and an At-Large Member of the Steering Committee or other designated member of Cleveland DSA.
 The Election Committee will present election rules for the approval of the Membership, prepare ballots, count and read the ballots, and present the results to the meeting chair and the Membership as a whole.

 7. STEERING COMMITTEE: The Steering Committee shall be elected by the Membership to execute the decisions of Membership and administrative duties required for the operation of Cleveland DSA.
 The Steering Committee shall ensure that Cleveland DSA meets all requirements of the National DSA specified in the DSA Constitution and Bylaws and shall ensure communication between Cleveland DSA and the national organization.